staskiewiczconnor-glitch/fundamentals-terminal/README.md

 ## Known limitations

-- Shares Outstanding for historical quarters is only as precise as the source site's own rounding (whole billions for larger companies).
 - The site's fiscal-quarter labels ("Q1 2024") follow each company's own fiscal calendar, not the calendar year — that's shown as the chart's x-axis label directly rather than converted to a calendar date, since the mapping between